tland357/EvolutionSim/README.md

     any increase in performance will result in a drastic decrease in their overall score due to the way computers process integers.

-Step 7.
-Continue the simulation or change the settings.
-Any alteration to a setting (other than the
-    value for running multiple generations) will result in the simulation starting over.
+7. Continue the simulation or change the settings.
+Any alteration to a setting (other than the value for running multiple generations) will result in the simulation starting over.
 A given simulation with the same settings and seed value will always result in the same simulation so you can go back and observe a simulation again.